All posts

 Step 6: Test, debug, and iterate

 When Roblox throws a red error in the Output window, paste it back to your AI plugin.
 Tools like Revix can read your place state, find the broken script, and propose a fix.
-See How to Fix Roblox Studio Errors Using AI for the full debugging loop.
+See How to Fix Roblox Studio Errors With AI for the full debugging loop.

 Vague prompts.
 "Make this better" gives you random changes.
 "Reduce TweenInfo duration on the door open animation from 1.0 to 0.4 seconds" gives you the fix you wanted.